DeltonGoes/Python-files/README.md

 The script offers a range of configuration options to customize the behavior of the genetic algorithm.
 Adjust parameters such as population size, generations, and mutation rate to fine-tune the genetic algorithm for your specific requirements.

 ## How to run
-Choose the Restart & Run All option in Kernel Tab of the Jupyter Notebook
+Choose the 'Restart & Run All' option in Kernel Tab of the Jupyter Notebook